rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-06-nixifying-a-hakyll-blog.md

 filesystem.
 This needs to be a derivation in the package store, so we can't simply pass in a path or list of files directly.
-One option to create a filesystem in the nix packagestore is to use `builtins.filterPackage`, but we'll opt for the more egonomic `gitignoreSourcePure` from [nix-gitignore](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-nix-gitignore).
+One option to create a filesystem in the nix packagestore is to use `builtins.filterPackage`, but we'll opt for the more ergonomic `gitignoreSourcePure` from [nix-gitignore](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-nix-gitignore).

 We call this function with a list of globs, using the same syntax we could use for gitignore files, and a root directory.
 We'll get back a derivation in the